divio/divio-cloud-docs/index.rst

 :ref:`Tutorial <introduction>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get started with a complete hands-on introduction to the Divio Cloud for developers.
+Get started with a hands-on introduction to the Divio Cloud for developers.

 .. rst-class:: column column2